firezone/firezone/docs/docs/authenticate/README.md

 `VPN Connection`.
 The connection statuses are:

 * ENABLED - The connection is enabled.
-* DISABLED - The connection is disabled by an administrator or OIDC refresh error.
+* DISABLED - The connection is disabled by an administrator or OIDC refresh failure.
 * EXPIRED - The connection is disabled due to authentication expiration or a user has not signed in for the first time.